smgallo/dev-tools/code_discovery/README.md

     -q, --quiet
     Do not display the list of functions as they are processed.

+    -r, --exclude-self-references
+    Do not report references to a function in the same file as the definition.
+This is useful for determining when a function or method is called outside of a class definition.

     -s, --source-path <STRING>
-    Path to be examined (recursively).
+    Files to be (recursively) examined must start with this string.
 May be used multiple times.

     -t, --tags-file <FILE>
     Path to the ctags file used to determine function definitions.